Kruger National Park: Sabi Game Reserve (1898–1926)

-The park was initially created to control hunting, and to protect the diminished number of animals in the park.
+Sabi Game Reserve was initially created to control hunting and to protect the diminishing number of animals in the area.
+The reserve was located in the southern one-third of the modern park.

 James Stevenson-Hamilton became the first warden of the reserve in 1902.
-The reserve was located in the southern one-third of the modern park.
 Singwitsi Reserve, named after the Shingwedzi River and now in northern Kruger National Park, was proclaimed in 1903.
 During the following decades all the native tribes were removed from the reserve and during the 1960s the last were removed at Makuleke in the Pafuri triangle.
-In 1926, Sabie Game Reserve, the adjacent Shingwedzi Game Reserve, and farms were combined to create Kruger National Park.